The Miracle Worker (1962 film)

 The Miracle Worker is a 1962 American biographical film about Anne Sullivan, blind tutor to Helen Keller, directed by Arthur Penn.
 The screenplay by William Gibson is based on his 1959 play of the same title, which originated as a 1957 broadcast of the television anthology series Playhouse 90.
 Gibson's secondary source material was The Story of My Life, the 1903 autobiography of Helen Keller.

 The film went on to be an instant critical success and a moderate commercial success.
 The film was nominated for five Academy Awards, including Best Director for Arthur Penn, and won two awards, Best Actress for Anne Bancroft and Best Supporting Actress for Patty Duke, the latter of whom, at age 16, became the youngest competitive Oscar winner at the time.
-The Miracle Worker also holds a 96% score from the movie critics site Rotten Tomatoes.

-Synopsis
+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

+Plot

-Young Helen Keller (Patty Duke), blind and deaf since infancy due to a severe case of scarlet fever, is frustrated by her inability to communicate and subject to frequent violent and uncontrollable outbursts.
+Young Helen Keller, deaf, blind, and mute since infancy due to a severe illness, is frustrated and angry by her inability to communicate and subject to frequent uncontrollable outbursts.
 Unable to deal with her, her terrified and helpless parents contact the Perkins School for the Blind for assistance.
-In response, they send Anne Sullivan (Anne Bancroft), a former student, to the Keller home as a tutor.
-A battle of wills ensues as Anne breaks down Helen's walls of silence and darkness through persistence, love, and sheer stubbornness, starting by teaching Helen to make a connection between her hand signs and the objects in Helen's world for which they stand.
+In response, they send Anne Sullivan, a former student, to the Keller home as a tutor.
+A battle of wills ensues as Anne breaks down Helen's walls of silence and darkness through persistence, tough love, and sheer stubbornness, starting by teaching Helen to make a connection between her hand signs and the objects in Helen's world for which they stand.